lowjungxuan98/Project_Management_App/README.md

 ## Important Error Notes

 1. **Default Values**
-    - Default values for fields are in `server/prisma/seedData`.
+    - Default values for fields are located in `server/prisma/seedData`.
     - Update this file if you need to change default values for consistency.

 2. **Auto-Increment Fields**
     - Avoid manually setting values for fields marked as `@id @default(autoincrement())` in `server/prisma/schema.prisma`.
-    - Assigning values to these fields manually can lead to errors.
+    - Manually assigning values to these fields can lead to errors.

 3. **Error Handling in Project Creation**
     - **Example Error**: Assigning an ID to an auto-increment field may cause this error: